 The Center for Teaching and Learning, Office of eLearning, Office of Information Technology, and U of M Libraries are working together to make it easier for faculty and staff to get the support they need.
 Find out how to get started with your project.

 Degree / Certificate Programs: Degree /certificate program: Create a new or convert an existing degree or certificate program for blended or online delivery (special interest to academic unit leadership): web site

 Several University of Minnesota academic units have made available online courses that can be previewed:

 Top 100 Tools for Learning 2013 from the Centre for Learning & Performance Technologies

-View MN eLearning Summit Keynote Sessions including Cable Green (Creative Commons), Jeff Young (Chronicle of Higher Education, and Gary Lopez (NROC).
-Save the dates for Summit 2014: July 30 - 31.
+MN eLearning Summit July 30 -31, 2014 - Submit a proposal and plan to attend.
+You can also view the 2013 keynotes by Cable Green (Creative Commons), Jeff Young (Chronicle of Higher Education, and Gary Lopez (NROC).

 Academic Technology Support Services offers a portfolio of hour-long workshops for faculty, staff, and teaching assistants.

 The Center for Teaching and Learning provides a variety of workshops in support of teachers and students.

 2014 Quality Matters Training Dates Announced- learn how to use recognized national quality assurance standards to ensure excellence in online and blended course design.